Chigybillionz/task5genesiscohort/README.md

 </html>

 Save the quiz code as quiz.js in the same folder
-Open index.html in your browser (Chrome, Firefox, etc.)
-Open the Console:
+Open index.html in your browser (Chrome, Firefox, etc.) but i ll actually suggest you use firefox for this Open the Console:

 Press F12 on your keyboard, OR